Newsletter

 First Sundays Online Workshop

-Check out their Free Workshop on the first Sunday of every month.
-This one hour online session is suitable for those who are new to Irish, as well as for those who are currently studying the language!
-Click Here to get register for the Zoom Link.
+The 1st Sunday online Free Workshop lasts one hour and is suitable for those who are new to Irish, as well as for those who are currently studying the language!
+Click Here to Register for the Zoom Link.
 After the Free Workshop, Attendees are welcome to stay on afterwards to ask questions and learn about the online Irish language community.

-Registration closes one hour before the workshop begins early on Sunday mornings, so do it now to be ready for the next first Sunday.
+Registration closes one hour before the workshop begins, so do it now to be ready for the next first Sunday.

 The Let’s Learn Irish online community was developed at University of Galway, Ireland to support Irish learners throughout the world.